ktorch/ktorch/docs/pointers.rst

 Pointers
 ========

-The k interface returns a pointer to allocated values (:doc:`tensor<tensors>`, :doc:`module<modules>`, :doc:`optimizer <opt>` or `:doc:`model`) that can then be used in subsequent function calls.
+The k interface returns a pointer to allocated values (:doc:`tensor<tensors>`, :doc:`module<modules>`, :doc:`optimizer <opt>` or `:doc:`model <model>`) that can then be used in subsequent function calls.
 Pointers are 1-element general lists with a scalar long value to distinguish these values from long scalars and lists created normally in a k session.

 ::